Skip to main content Skip to navigation Skip to footer

 If a server was reinstalled or its SSH keys changed, you’ll see “host key verification failed”:

-rdc context scan-keys server-1
+rdc config machine scan-keys -m server-1

 This fetches fresh host keys and updates your config.